Sleepless Nights & Dementia Rages

 My sparks of joy

 Unfortunately my foray into gardening again hasn’t all been successful.
 I’ve had complete disasters with ranunculus, hosta devon green, aquilegia, phlox and astilbe.
-This is down to a neighbour’s cat who is a beautiful, fluffy, majestic kitteh who looks like a lady, but in reality she is a vicious seedling and young plant killer.
-She has done her business all over my baby plants (may they rest in peace) and also dug them up as she covers up her poo.
+This is down to a neighbour’s cat who is a beautiful, fluffy, majestic kitteh who I thought was a she, turns out she is a he and he is a vicious seedling and young plant killer.
+He has done his business all over my baby plants (may they rest in peace) and also dug them up as he covers up his poo.

 I also had a fox coming into the garden who destroyed numerous tulip bulbs as they were digging looking for worms, and they also took large chomps out of my bulbs.
 Not to mention two holes that get repeatedly dug up which is a booby trap waiting to happen!